-The latest ECP9702 (part number PA0643) (i.e. Revision C/5/2 or higher, with the widget board in place of the TMS77C82 microprocessor) can be used to replace an older ECP9702 or ECP9002 provided the existing WIP ECP Software version is Version 2.0 or higher.
-This version is generic, i. e. not site-specific, and it has been used for all panels with SECPs or Amp Racks manufactured since late 1995 and all other panels manufactured since late 1997.
-If the existing system has an ECP9002 refer to ECP9702 and ECP9002
+The latest ECP9702 (part number PA0643) (i.e. Revision C/5/2 or higher, with a widget board or soldered-down IC in place of the TMS77C82 WIP microprocessor) can be used to replace an older ECP9702 or ECP9002 provided the existing WIP ECP Software version is Version 2.0 or higher.
+This version is generic, i.e. not site-specific, and it has been used for all panels with SECPs or Amp Racks manufactured since late 1995 and all other panels manufactured since late 1997.
+If the existing system has an ECP9002 refer to ECP9702 and ECP9002 above for further information.

-For older systems (i.e. with Version 1.x site specific WIP ECP Software) a specially-made service ECP9702 is available, part number PA0623.
-This has a 40 pin socket into which you can plug the site-specific WIP ECP software from the board being replaced.
-If the existing system has an ECP9002 this ECP9702 can also be used to replace it - refer to ECP9702 and ECP9002 [12] above for further information.
+For older systems (i.e. with Version 1.x site specific WIP ECP Software) a specially-made service ECP9702 was available, part number PA0623 (obsolescent).
+This had a 40 pin socket into which you could plug the site-specific WIP ECP software from the board being replaced.
+If the existing system has an ECP9002 this ECP9702 was also able to be used to replace it - refer to ECP9702 and ECP9002 above for further information.